-21. SERVICES OFFERED.

-- (a) Meals.
+- 23.SERVICES OFFERED. - (a) Meals.
 Owner will provide Resident with one meal per day, the meal to be determined by Owner, and to be served in the common dining area. - (b) Utilities.
-All utilities, except telephone/internet expenses, will be paid for by the Owner. - (c) Janitorial Services.
-Owner will provide services in all service areas, halls and community areas.

-- (d) Housekeeping Service.
-Owner will provide housekeeping service every other week, on a regularly scheduled basis, to clean Resident's apartment if so desired by Resident. - (e) Laundry.
+All utilities, except telephone/internet expenses, will be paid for by the Owner.
+However, the cost of telephone/internet installation and removal shall be paid by Resident. - (c) Janitorial Services.
+Owner will provide services in all service areas, halls and community areas. - (d) Housekeeping Service.
+Owner will provide housekeeping service twice a month, on a regularly scheduled basis, to clean Resident's apartment if so desired by Resident. - (e) Laundry.
 Once each week, Resident's flat laundry will be picked up outside the door of Resident's apartment, cleaned and returned. - (f) Laundromat.
 Laundry facilities are available free of charge at the apartment complex for Resident's use (Resident must provide detergent). - (g) Transportation.
-Transportation will be available at certain scheduled times, to be determined by the Owner in view of the needs of the Resident and the other occupants of apartments. - (h) Nursing Center.
-A bed in the adjoining nursing center will be made available, on a priority basis, whenever Resident's health, as determined by Resident's physician, so requires.

-- (i) Nurse Call System.
+Transportation will be available at certain scheduled times, to be determined by the Owner in view of the needs of the Resident and the other occupants of apartments.

+- (h) Nursing Center.
+A bed in the adjoining nursing center will be made available, on a priority basis, whenever Resident's health, as determined by Resident's physician, so requires. - (i) Nurse Call System.
 Is located in the master bedroom and bath of each apartment and is connected to the nurse's station at the adjacent nursing facility.
-If activated, a trained member of the Nursing Department will respond to the apartment. - (j) Storage Facilities.
-Owner shall provide, at Resident's sole risk, reasonable storage space for Resident's belongings other than furniture and other household furnishings. - (k) Recreational Facilities.
-Recreational facilities are available for Resident's use on first come / first served basis. - (1) Basic Cable TV Service.
+If activated, a trained member of the Nursing Department will respond to the apartment. - (j) Health Services Available.
+Skilled and Intermediate Nursing Care (Medicare and Medicaid Certified). - (k) Storage Facilities.
+Owner shall provide, at Resident's sole risk, reasonable storage space for Resident's belongings other than furniture and other household furnishings. - (1) Recreational Facilities.
+Recreational facilities are available for Resident's use on first come / first served basis. - (m) Basic Cable TV Service.
 Basic Cable TV service is provided by the Owner.
-Additional services can be purchased by the Resident. - The following are available at the resident's expense:
+Additional services can be purchased by the Resident. - (n) Personal Services.
+The following are available at the resident's expense: Guest Meals Beauty/ Barber Shop Accommodations for overnight guests Daily delivery of local and national newspapers

-Guest Meals

-Beauty/ Barber Shop